litterbox-sf-wdi-18/auth_in_rails/README.md

 By the end of this lesson...

-* Implement a secure authentication system in Rails using TDD
+* Implement an authentication system in Rails that securely stores users' passwords
-* Build the RESTful routes necessary for authentication
+* Design the User model specs using TDD
-* Design views for signup & login
+* Build the routes, controllers, and views necessary for a user have the necessary interface to signup & login

 ##PART 1 — User Model